jsiek/B522-PL-Foundations/lecture-notes-Subtyping.lagda.md

     → Record m ks Ss {d1} <: Record n ls Ts {d2}
 ```

+The first premise of the record subtyping rule (`<:-rcd`) expresses
+_width subtyping_ by requiring that all the labels in `ls` are also in
+`ks`.
+So it allows the hiding of fields when going from a subtype to a
+supertype.

-Here's an abbreviation for the second premise of the record subtyping rule.
+The second premise of the record subtyping rule (`<:-rcd`) expresses
+_depth subtyping_, that is, it allows the types of the fields to
+change according to subtyping.
+The following is an abbreviation for
+this premise.

 ```
 _⦂_<:_⦂_ : ∀ {m n} → Vec Id m → Vec Type m → Vec Id n → Vec Type n → Set